Atlanta Metropolitan State College

 All warnings and violations are documented in a Driver History.
 Repeat violators are subject to a Repeat Violator fine schedule .
 Fourth and subsequent delinquent tickets may result in your car being booted and/or towed.
 Student grades, subsequent registration, transcripts and diplomas may be held until all fines are paid.

 Permit Not Displayed/Not Registered

-– $30.00 Fine: All vehicles parked on Atlanta Metropolitan State College property must be registered with Public Safety.
+– $30.00 Fine: All vehicles parked on Atlanta Metropolitan State College property must be registered with the Atlanta Metropolitan State College Police Department.
 Students, staff and faculty must register for a parking permit.
 Visitors and guests must display a temporary parking permit.

 Expired Permit – $30.00 Fine; Student permits are valid for one year and must be renewed prior to expiration.